abtpst/Home-Depot/README.md

 ### Flow

 We start in the **hub** package where `Primary.py` is our driver module.
 First, we will generate the features.
 Note that we create all of these features per product.
-I have divided this into 4 steps
+I have divided this into 4 steps.
+Before performing any of these steps, the combined data frame looks like this

 1. `Attribute_Features.generate_attribute_features()`